xxvrs/cryptoflasher/README.md

 reverted).
 It is intended for controlled experiments with your own addresses.
-You can now supply the exact gas limit used for each transfer so you can explore different outcomes — including deliberate failures when you set the limit too low. reverted).
-It is intended for controlled experiments with your own addresses.
-The current build intentionally underfunds every transaction with too little gas so each transfer is mined and then reverts, letting you study guaranteed failure behavior without adjusting settings manually.
+You can now supply the exact gas limit used for each transfer so you can explore different outcomes — including deliberate failures when you set the limit too low.

 ## Prerequisites